 6. Potential To Fight Tumor Cells

-While this vital benefit of cordyceps is still not fully proven, research into the herbs' capabilities shows that the mushroom may help with the treatment and protection against tumors.
-This means that the mushroom may have the ability to fight human cancer cells.
+While this vital benefit of cordyceps is still not fully proven, research into the herbs' capabilities shows the mushroom may help treat and protect against tumors.

-The anti-tumor properties(7) of the cordyceps mushroom are being studied currently as they show great promise and can be the next breakthrough in the field of medicine.
-With the direction that most of the studies are taking, it is becoming clearer that at some point, cordyceps may be used as part of cancer treatment.
+The anti-tumor properties(7) of the cordyceps mushroom are being studied as they show great promise and can be the next breakthrough in the field of medicine.
+Cordyceps inhibits the growth of cancer cells(8).

-The anti-tumor cordyceps extract benefits are especially of interest concerning specific cancers such as melanoma and lymphomas.
-Multiple animal studies have shown that the mushroom has an inhibitory effect on the growth of these cancers specifically.
-Furthermore, the fungus can reverse the side effects of chemotherapy, specifically, leukopenia(9).
+The anti-tumor cordyceps extract benefits are mainly of interest concerning specific cancers such as melanoma and lymphomas.
+Multiple animal studies have shown that cordyceps mushroom has an inhibitory effect on these cancers' growth.
+Furthermore, the fungus can reverse the side effects of chemotherapy, specifically leukopenia(9).

-In a study(10) performed on animal models, cordyceps was given to mice that were treated with radiation and Taxol, a common chemotherapeutic agent.
-Leukopenia that developed as a result of the treatment modalities showed a marked improvement after the use of cordyceps.
+In a study(10) performed on animal models, cordyceps were given to mice treated with radiation and Taxol, a common chemotherapeutic agent.
+Leukopenia that developed as a result of the treatment modalities showed a marked improvement after using cordyceps.

 7. Increases Athletic Abilities

-Scientists and researchers found that the mushroom can help improve tolerance and improve physical performance during high intensity exercise.
+Scientists and researchers have found that the cordyceps mushroom can help improve tolerance and improve physical performance during high-intensity exercise.

-One interventional study conducted on 30 healthy, adult males to determine the cordyceps capsules benefits divided the participants into two different groups; the interventional group and the placebo group.
-The former was given 3 mg of a synthetic strain of cordyceps and the latter was given placebo pills, for six weeks.
+One study involving 30 healthy adult males divided the participants into interventional and placebo groups.
+The former received 3 mg of a synthetic strain of cordyceps, and the latter received placebo pills for six weeks.

-The participants were required to use stationary bikes and their VO2, a marker of fitness level was measured.
-By the end of the study, the interventional group showed a significant increase in VO2 hence supporting the use of the fungus to improve athletic abilities.
+The participants were required to use stationary bikes, and their VO2, a marker of fitness level, was measured.
+By the end of the study, the interventional group showed a significant increase in VO2, supporting the fungus's use to improve athletic abilities.

-When it comes to athletic performance, cordyceps is also known for its ability to enhance lactate clearance.
+Cordyceps also enhances lactate clearance.
 This benefit of Cordyceps mushroom has been proven using research studies.

-A research study conducted in 2011(11) concluded that the research group given most of the cordyceps product experienced the most improved lactate clearance.
-Researchers concluded that lactate clearance improved due to improved lactate energy metabolism within the cell.
+A research study conducted in 2011(11) concluded that the research group given most of the cordyceps products experienced the most improved lactate clearance.
+The mushroom improved lactate energy metabolism within the cell, enhancing lactate clearance.

 8. Restores Ageing Associated Changes

 Most adults often want an answer to the question, "what does cordyceps do for aging?"
-In traditional medicine, fatigue, and decreased strength of the elderly were combated with the use of the cordyceps mushrooms.
+In traditional medicine, cordyceps combated the elderly's fatigue and decreased strength.

-Researchers now believe that these effects may be more than just placebo effects and may arise as a result of the antioxidant properties of the fungus.
+Researchers now believe these effects may be more than just placebo effects and may arise due to the antioxidant properties of the fungus.

-Aging causes physiological changes that are worsened by free radicals which are components that are free to take part in harmful chemical reactions in the body.
-Antioxidants in cordyceps mushrooms fight these free radicals and reduce their levels in the body, hence having an anti-aging effect on the body.
+Aging causes physiological changes worsened by free radicals.
+Free radicals are components free to take part in harmful chemical reactions in the body.
+Antioxidants in cordyceps mushrooms fight these free radicals, resulting in an anti-aging effect.

-What's more, studies have discovered that the mushroom has a modulatory effect on the gut immune system.
-A research study published in 2020(15) confirmed that the cordyceps mushroom carries immuno-stimulatory effects.
+What's more, studies have discovered that cordyceps mushroom has a modulatory effect on the gut immune system.
+A research study published in 2020(15) confirmed that cordyceps mushrooms carry immuno-stimulatory effects.

 What Are Cordyceps Side Effects?

-While the benefits of cordyceps are numerous and extremely vital for the health of a human being, you should talk to a health practitioner before taking Cordyceps.
-It is worth noting that cordyceps mushroom has very minimal side effects—however, a health professional should help you determine the ideal dosage that will give you all the health benefits of cordyceps mushrooms without hurting your well-being.
+While the benefits of cordyceps are numerous and highly vital, you should talk to a health practitioner before taking Cordyceps.
+Talking to a health professional should help you determine the ideal dosage to give you all the benefits of cordyceps mushrooms without hurting your well-being.